cisco-ce/roomos.cisco.com/doc/MTR/JoinThirdPartyMeetings.md

 <img src="/doc/images/MTR/Webex_Zoom.png" style="width: 200px" />

 3. Enter the code provided in your calendar invite or at the end of the meeting link in order to join a Zoom Meeting with your device.
-After tapping **next**, select if you are the meeting host or not.
-If you are the host, enter the host passcode.
+If you're the host, toggle on I'm the host and write the host key.

 Read [this article](https://help.webex.com/en-us/article/0lobg6/Join-Zoom-Meetings-on-Board,-Desk,-and-Room-Series) for more information on Zoom meetings and in-meeting controls.